-10. Process for Nominations
+7. Process for Nominations

-- 10.1 All candidates must be nominated in accordance with the criteria for the specific election.
-All nominations must be received by the deadline specified. - 10.2 The Returning Officer will specify the format for any nomination, which will normally include - The name of the candidates. - The membership number of the candidates. - The addresses of the candidates. - Any other information considered necessary by the Returning Officer. - Candidate's confirmation indicating that they are willing, and eligible to stand for election. - Names of the persons proposing and seconding (the nominators), along with their membership numbers and / or addresses, and confirmation that they support the nomination.
-In the event that a candidate is nominated by the Trustees, this may be replaced by a statement from the Board of Trustees to that effect. - 10.3 A nomination will be invalid if - The completed forms have not been received at the specified address by the closing date for nominations. - The form has not been fully completed. - The candidate is not eligible for election. - The nominators are not eligible to nominate. - The particulars of the candidates or the persons nominating the candidate are incomplete, untruthful or inaccurate. - A nominator has proposed or seconded more than one candidate. - In this instance, the Returning Officer will try to contact the nominator (if this is possible before the deadline).
-If the Returning Officer is unable to contact the nominator, the nomination received first by the Returning Officer will stand and any subsequent nominations proposed or seconded by that nominator will be classed invalid. - 10.4 We will contact your Proposer and Seconders at the contact address that CIM holds on record for them to confirm their support for your candidacy.
-If they do not respond to confirm their support within one week of the closing date for nominations, your nomination will be invalid. - 10.5 The Returning Officer's decision that a nomination is invalid is final.
+- 7.1 All candidates must be nominated in accordance with the criteria for the specific election and all nominations must be received by the deadline specified. - 7.2 The Returning Officer will specify the format for any nomination, which will normally include - The name of the candidate. - The membership number of the candidate. - The address of the candidate. - Any other information considered necessary by the Returning Officer. - Candidate's confirmation indicating that they are willing, eligible to stand for election and can give adequate time required to the role. - Declaration of Interests. - Names of the persons proposing and seconding (the nominators), along with their membership numbers and /or addresses, and confirmation that they support the nomination.
+In the event that a candidate is nominated by the Board of Trustees, this may be replaced by a statement from the Board to that effect. - 7.3 A nomination will be invalid if - The completed forms have not been received at the specified address by the closing date for nominations. - The form has not been fully completed. - The candidate is not eligible for election. - The nominators are not eligible to nominate. - The particulars of the candidate or the persons nominating the candidate are incomplete, untruthful or inaccurate. - A nominator has proposed or seconded more than one candidate.
+In this instance, the Returning Officer will try to contact the nominator (if this is possible before the deadline).
+If the Returning Officer is unable to contact the nominator, the nomination received first by the Returning Officer will stand and any subsequent nominations proposed or seconded by that nominator will be classed invalid. - 7.4 The Returning Officer's decision that a nomination is invalid is final.
 The candidate will be immediately withdrawn for the election if the Returning Officer holds that a nomination is invalid.

-11. Delivery of Nominations
+8. Delivery of Nominations

-11.1 Details of where nomination papers must be returned to will be included with the nomination forms, along with the deadline for the receipt of nominations.
+8.1 Details of where nominations must be returned to will be included with the nomination form, along with the deadline for the receipt of nominations.

-11.2 It is not necessary for all the nomination information to be returned on the same form.
+8.2 It is not necessary for all the nomination information to be returned on the same form.
 In addition, whilst CIM will issue nomination forms a nomination will be valid provided it contains the same information as the form.

-12. Publication of Nominations
+9. Publication of Nominations

-- 12.1 All nominations received shall be confidential prior to the closing date for the nominations.
-The names of the candidates or potential candidates shall not be disclosed to anyone, including Trustees.
-(However, the Returning Officer may choose to disclose how many nominations have been received to date.) - 12.2 At the closing date for nominations, the names of the candidates will be made public.
+- 9.1 All nominations received will be confidential prior to the closing date for the nominations.
+The names of the candidates or potential candidates will not be disclosed to anyone, including the Board of Trustees.
+(However, the Returning Officer may choose to disclose how many nominations have been received to date.) - 9.2 At the closing date for nominations, the names of the candidates will be made public.
 A complete list of candidates will be given to any candidate, or other member, on request.
 The list may also be published via the website and other means.

-13. Process for Withdrawal for Candidates
+10. Process for Withdrawal for Candidates